 Responsibilities and duties of the Parks & Trails Commission shall include, but are not limited to, the following:

-3. Work closely with the City government, staff and other commissions regarding the development, use and maintenance of or any changes to the parks and/or trails systems.
+3. Work closely with the City government, staff and other commissions regarding the development, use and maintenance of or any changes to the parks and/or trails systems, including Town Square.
 Make recommendations on aspects such as landscaping, planting, weed and erosion control, upkeep of trails, signage and any activities within the parks system.

 5. Assess opportunities for the provision of recreational programs and events for residents of all ages and stages of life.

-6. Assist in the development of an Events & Activities Master Plan to be made publicly available by January 1 of each year.
+6. Assist in the development of an Events Calendar to be made publicly available by January 1 of each year.
 Activities contained therein should be broadly-based and promote utilization of each park's features.

 7. Make recommendations to the Board of Aldermen on Parks and Recreation Department policies, procedures, programming, and facility fees.